Locations:

 Management and Treatment

-Vascular dementia isn’t reversible, unfortunately — once your brain is damaged, it can’t be repaired completely.
-Instead, the main goal of vascular dementia treatment is to prevent or slow down further damage by managing risk factors.
-Treatment also involves helping you find new ways of doing things to compensate for the damage in your brain.
+Vascular dementia isn’t reversible.
+Brain damage can’t be fully repaired.
+Instead, the main goal of treatment is to prevent or slow down further damage by managing risk factors.
+Treatment also involves helping you find new ways of doing things to make up for brain damage.

 Medication

 Unlike for Alzheimer’s disease, there aren’t any medications that have U.S. Food and Drug Administration (FDA) approval for this condition specifically.
 But providers may prescribe cholinesterase inhibitors for vascular dementia.
-Studies show that they may result in modest cognitive improvements by helping to increase blood flow in your brain.
+Studies show that they may result in slight or modest cognitive improvements by increasing blood flow in your brain.

 Memantine is another medication that’s approved for Alzheimer’s disease and may help with vascular dementia.